Week: 25/02/19-08/03/19

-This week the children have been exploring the story, 'The Bear Hunt.'
-They are showing a significant interest in the rhythm and rhyme of the book, and in retelling the story events.
-There is also a lot of children that require sensory experiences to develop their sensory awareness skills, and enjoy repeated refrains.
+This week the children have been exploring the story, 'The Very Hungry Caterpillar.'
+They are showing a significant interest in the story and in retelling the story events.

-The children will be reading the story, exploring with different medias to retell the book in small world form, and walking through different medias as the story is told.
-We are also planning to do a learning walk to the country park, to hear and see the sounds and sights noted in the book.
+The children will be reading the story, exploring with different medias to retell the book in small world form, and trying different fruits which are in the story.

 For this activity, children will learn: